-Four (4) noise events were identified as construction related.
+Five (5) noise events were identified during this monitoring period for further investigation.
+The noise events were identified as construction related.
 All of these events occurred during works within close proximity of the monitors and occurred over a singular fifteen (15) minute period.
-All four (4) noise events are below the relevant noise management limits (NMLs).
+All five (5) noise events are below the relevant noise management limits (NMLs).